You’ve likely heard of MDMA, but you may know it better as ecstasy or molly.

 MDMA isn’t a legal prescription medication.
 It can’t be prescribed for any condition, including depression and anxiety.

 However, researchers are investigating MDMA as a potential treatment for PTSD, depression, and anxiety.

-Although more investigation is needed, the promising results of trials using MDMA to treat individuals with PTSD have led some researchers to suggest that MDMA might also be an effective support to psychotherapy for treating individuals with:
+Although more investigation is needed, the promising results of trials using MDMA to treat individuals with PTSD have led some

 - anxiety disorders